essamabd03/MusicMatchApp/test/ABTEST.md

 - **Experiment:** For the experiment, instead of releasing the new features to all users, we will opt to send them out to just 50% of all users.
 The reason for a smaller release to a certain percentage of users is to get feedback before a wider release which will allow us to fine-tune the features.
 Also, we can monitor the performance to see how it responds and if there are any issues.
 For tracking, after a week of the new feature being out, it will ask the users to rate it 1 to 5, this being done through cloud functions in Google Firebase.
 - **Variations:** The variation we will use is after a feature is launched and users have had access to it for about a week, they will have a message displayed on their screen asking them to rate the feature 1 to 5 of how much they like it.
 ___

+**A/B Testing Proposal: Optimizing the Album Rating System**

+**Objective**: To determine the most effective and user-friendly album rating system that enhances engagement and provides valuable feedback for personalized recommendations within the Music Match app.

+**Hypothesis**: We believe that offering a more nuanced album rating system (Version B), with options beyond the traditional five-star scale (Version A), will lead to higher user engagement and more accurate music recommendations, ultimately improving user satisfaction.

+**Test Description**:

+- **Version A (Control)**: The traditional five-star rating system.
+Users can rate albums from 1 to 5 stars, with 5 being the highest.
+This system is widely understood and easy to use but may not capture the full spectrum of user sentiments towards an album.

+- **Version B (Variant)**: A nuanced rating system with four options: "Love," "Like," "Dislike," and "Hate."
+This approach aims to simplify the decision-making process for users and capture a clearer sentiment towards the music, potentially providing more actionable data for personalizing music recommendations.

+**Key Performance Indicators (KPIs)**:
+1. **Engagement Rate**: Measured by the percentage of users who rate albums after this feature is introduced compared to those who did so before.
+2. **Rating Volume**: The total number of ratings received per album in each version, indicating which system encourages more feedback.
+3. **User Retention**: Changes in daily and monthly active users, as a more engaging rating system may enhance overall app stickiness.
+4. **Feedback Quality**: Qualitative assessment of how well the ratings align with other indicators of preference, such as listening time and playlist additions.

+**Implementation Details**:
+- Randomly assign an equal number of new and existing users to either Version A or Version B upon app login or update.
+- Ensure both groups have similar demographics and usage patterns to control for external variables.
+- Run the test for a period of 4 weeks to collect a substantial amount of data across different user interactions.

+**Expected Outcome**:
+We anticipate that Version B will outperform Version A in terms of engagement rate and feedback quality, as it allows users to express their feelings about an album more directly and succinctly.
+This could lead to improved personalization of music recommendations and, consequently, higher overall satisfaction and retention rates.

+By comparing the performance of these two versions, we aim to refine our album rating system to better meet our users' needs and enhance their experience on the Music Match app.
 <!--- replace this text with your user story!
 (Be sure to delete this comment afterwards!) -->